PySimpleGUI/DocsCleanup/cookbook.md

 2. The Output Element
 3. The Multiline Element

-The various forms of "print" you'll be introduced to all support the `sep` and `end` parameters that you find on normal print statements.
+The various forms of "print" you'll be introduced to, all support the `sep` and `end` parameters that you find on normal print statements.

 ## Recipe Printing - #1/4 Printing to Debug Window